 Health Inspection Program

-The Health Inspection Program exists to provide licensing and inspection services for a number of different types of businesses to regulate and protect the public health.
-Health Inspectors from the Department inspect licensed establishments thoughout the State on a regular basis for conformance with state rules.
+The Health Inspection Program exists to provide licensing and inspection services for a number of different types of businesses to protect the public health.
+These businesses include restaurants, lodging, campgrounds, youth camps, public swimming pools and spas, tattooists, micropigmentation, body piercing, electrolysists, school cafeterias, and mass gatherings.

 Business License Application Information

 The Health Inspection Program received a call regarding a business advertising and selling business license compliance packages that include the Health Inspection Program’s License Application.
 These packages were being sold for $149.99.